blueheron786/cpu_llm/README.txt

 - Run `cargo run --bin train` to generate the training model
 - Run `cargo run --bin main` to generate text based on a fixed prompt

+Add your training data files to `data` as plaintext.
+Feel free to organize it into subfolders as you see fit.
+Ensure the text files contain plain text, preferably representative of your target language or domain.

+To retrain, simply add/remove files and run the training again.

 ## Architecture

 - `train.rs`: Entry point, runs training and generates the model using texts in `data`